-All risks Output 1 & 2: Digital solutions: Through a dense

-Adopt digital solutions and capacity building TBD hydrometeorological monitoring

-measures (described in the following section) network, the JSC NEGU can

-develop a comprehensive

-Expand the meteorological monitoring network to Installation of 2 database consisting of
+Expand the meteorological monitoring network to develop a comprehensive

-gain a better understanding of variations in climatic automatic measurements for different
+gain a better understanding of variations in climatic database consisting of

-conditions and climate-induced disasters weather stations: climate variables.
+conditions and climate-induced disasters measurements for different

+climate variables.
 These ground

-20,000 US\$ observations, in combination
+observations, in combination

 with modern tools and

-technology can enable JSC
+technology, can enable JSC

-NEGU to conduct quantitative
+REPN to conduct quantitative

 assessments of climate risks

 and forecast disasters.
 Such

 analyses can lead to the design

 and implementation of robust

 adaptation strategies.